tivonahaug/pana-backend-challenge/README.md

-# Pana Backend Code Challenge
+# Coupa Travel Backend Code Challenge

 ## The Brief

-Pana contracts with a number of different businesses (_businesses_ table) to supply their travel needs.
-Each of those businesses have a number of employees (_employees_ table) which can access Pana in order to schedule, book, and modify their upcoming trips.
-However, each business has unique information they want to store about individual employees in Pana.
+Coupa Travel contracts with a number of different businesses (_businesses_ table) to supply their travel needs.
+Each of those businesses have a number of employees (_employees_ table) which can access Coupa Travel in order to schedule, book, and modify their upcoming trips.
+However, each business has unique information they want to store about individual employees in Coupa Travel.
 This information will help them track their travel and do month end reconciliation.

 For example:

 ABC Corp wants to store custom fields _Employee ID_ and _Cost Center_ with each of their employees.
-(The employee id is ABC's internal id, not Pana's).
+(The employee id is ABC's internal id, not Coupa Travel's).

 Dunder Mifflin wants to store custom fields _Sales Ranking_ and _Michael Scott Rating_.